Oh, those sloppy, comical dog tongues! The longer they are, the funnier and more slobbery they become.

 3. Pekingese

 For those of you who prefer smaller dogs, you don’t have to give up much in relative tongue length with a Pekingese.
-It’s not uncommon for this dog breed with a tiny snout to sport a long tongue hanging out of their mouths.
+It’s not uncommon for this dog with a tiny snout to sport a long tongue hanging out of its mouth.

 Puggy, a Pekingese with a misleading name, held the longest dog tongue Guinness World Record for a time.
 Her tongue measures 4.5 inches, which is impressive for such a small pup.